Max3D0F1A0W/drunken-rplacer/README.md

 </h2>

 <p align="center">
   Educational purposes, people, educational purposes.
+This repository is a public report on researching rplace.live's vulnerabilities.

-  This bot is still in development and should not be used in harmful ways, ruining others' work for your own benefits.
-It's main purpose is researching rplace.live's vulnerabilities and reporting them to the developer team.
+  This bot is no longer in development and no one really cares what you're going to use it for.
+Feel free to fork under a
 </p>

 ## Usage: